 Candelaria Minerals S.A.C. is a dormant entity in the process of being dissolved.
-During the period ended June 30, 2022, the Company dissolved Stratton Resources (Canada) Inc. and Torq Resources Holding Inc. which were also dormant entities.
-On April 1, 2022, the Company acquired a 25% interest in Universal Mineral Services Ltd ("UMS Canada") a shared-service provider, as discussed in Section 9.
+During the nine-month period ended September 30, 2022, the Company dissolved Stratton Resources (Canada) Inc. and Torq Resources Holding Inc. which were also dormant entities.
+On April 1, 2022, the Company acquired a 25% interest in Universal Mineral Services Ltd ("UMS Canada") a shared-service provider.